AtanasovAtanas/interactive-content/EN/14-Generics-Exercise/05-Problem.md

 **Modify your Box class** to support **comparing by value** of the data stored.

-On the first line you will receive **n** - the number of elements to add to the list.
+On the **first line**, you will receive **n** - the number of elements to add to the list.

 On the next **n** lines, you will receive the actual elements.

-On the **last line** you will get the value of the element to which you need to compare every element in the list.
+On the **last line**, you will get the value of the element to which you need to compare every element in the list.

 ## Examples
 | **Input** | **Output** |